Daniibooii/Basic-Portfolio/README.md

-An early, and not-particularly good, HW assignment.

 # Basic-Portfolio

+This was an early, and not particularly well-executed HW assignment.